Tapasvi5fires/AI-CAREER-MENTOR/README.md

 pip install fastapi uvicorn requests python-dotenv numpy sentence-transformers python-docx "python-multipart" "PyMuPDF" httpx

 Step 3: Configure Secrets

-Create a file named .env in the root directory of the project and add your Gemini API key:
+Create a file named .env in the root directory of the project (or set Render environment variables) and add your keys.

-# .env file
-LLM_API_KEY="AIzaSy...YOUR_GEMINI_API_KEY_HERE"
-# Optional: Set RAG path if index is available
+Example (.env):

+LLM_API_KEY="your_gemini_or_llm_api_key_here"
+JOB_API_KEY="optional_job_api_key_for_external_job_search"
-# VECTOR_DB_PATH="./data/skills_index.faiss"
+VECTOR_DB_PATH="./data/skills_index.faiss"

+You can also use the provided `.env.example` as a template.

-▶️ How to Run the Application
+▶️ How to Run the Application Locally

 You must start the backend (FastAPI) first, followed by the frontend (Streamlit).

 1. Start the Backend API (FastAPI)

 Run the backend server using Uvicorn.
-This will host the /analyze-profile endpoint on port 7311.

-# Ensure your environment is active
+For local development this project uses port 7311 by default (see `run.txt`).
+Ensure your virtualenv is active, then:

 uvicorn app.main:app --reload --port 7311

 (The terminal should show: Uvicorn running on http://0.0.0.0:7311)

 2. Start the Frontend (Streamlit)

 In a separate terminal window (with the same virtual environment active), start the Streamlit application.
+By default this repo used port 7312 for Streamlit locally (see `run.txt`).
+Run:

-streamlit run streamlit_app.py
+streamlit run ui/app.py --server.port=7312

+Make sure BACKEND_URL in your environment points to the backend (default local: http://localhost:7311).

-(The app will open automatically in your browser, typically at http://localhost:8501)
+(The app will open automatically in your browser, typically at http://localhost:7312)

+Deploying to Render (free tier)

+We recommend creating two separate services on Render: one for the backend and one for the frontend.

+Backend service (ai-career-mentor-backend)

+- Service Name: ai-career-mentor-backend
+- Environment / Runtime: Python 3.x
+- Build Command: pip install -r requirements.txt
+- Start Command: uvicorn app.main:app --host 0.0.0.0 --port 10000

+Frontend service (ai-career-mentor-ui)

+- Service Name: ai-career-mentor-ui
+- Environment / Runtime: Python 3.x
+- Build Command: pip install -r requirements.txt
+- Start Command: streamlit run ui/app.py --server.port=10000 --server.address=0.0.0.0

+Notes on Ports

+- Render assigns public ports automatically; the service start commands above instruct the app to listen on port 10000 inside the container.
+Render will handle the external port mapping.

+Environment Variables to add in Render dashboard (Service → Environment):

+- LLM_API_KEY (required if you want LLM features)
+- BACKEND_URL (required for the frontend service: set this to the backend's public Render URL after the backend is deployed)
+- JOB_API_KEY (optional)
+- VECTOR_DB_PATH (optional, if you deploy with a FAISS index)

+Automatic linking

+1. Create the backend service on Render using the settings above.
+Once the backend build finishes, copy the backend's public URL (for example: https://ai-career-mentor-backend.onrender.com).
+2. Create the frontend service on Render.
+In the frontend service's Environment tab, add `BACKEND_URL` and set its value to the backend's public URL.

+The Streamlit app reads `BACKEND_URL` from the environment and will call the deployed backend automatically.

+If you want a single place that lists these Render settings (copy/paste friendly), see `render-services.md` in the repo.

 Troubleshooting